 Determining whether to fine tune or buy

-Once architectural and design decisions have been made, the technical policies, controls and configurations
+Once architectural and design decisions have been made, the technical policies, controls and configurations must be set and monitored on existing systems or implemented on new ones.

 Here's some good news: For most companies, the lion's share of tools needed to support control objectives for regulatory compliance are already in house.
 Before investing a single penny in new technology, assess the ability of what you already have.